Quick answer

 3. Define the desired outcome

 If purpose is the reason for gathering, outcome is the gift participants take away.
 Without it, the meeting dissolves into vagueness.
 Harvard research shows that meetings with explicit outcomes are rated significantly higher by participants than those without (Rogelberg et al., 2017).
+The distinction between purpose and outcome matters more than it first appears: purpose explains why we are here, outcome defines what “here” was for.
+A meeting can have a moving, well-articulated purpose and still fail, if no one is clear what should exist at the end of it that did not exist at the start.

 An outcome might be a decision, a new understanding, or a commitment to experiment.
 It does not always need to be a solution.
 Sometimes the most powerful outcome is a better question than the one we started with.
 But it must be named.
 Otherwise, time slips by and we end up scheduling another meeting to finish the work we never started.
+Unnamed outcomes are also where resentment quietly builds, because different participants walk in with different private expectations of what “done” looks like, and only discover the mismatch once the meeting has already ended.

 • Write outcomes as verbs: decide, generate, align, agree.
 If your only verb is “discuss”, ask if that is enough.